microsoft/xlang/README.md

 ## Overview
 Xlang is a system that enables a component written in any supported language to be callable from any other supported language using object-oriented programming constructs.

-For details on project structure and build process, please see [Project Readme](./src/readme.md).
+For details on project structure and build process, please see the [Project Readme](./src/readme.md).

 For technical design details, please see the [Design Notes](./design_notes).